NetApp/netapp-dataops-toolkit/Kubernetes/README.md

 Creating new PersistentVolumeClaim (PVC) 'ntap-dsutil-jupyterlab-project1-experiment2' from VolumeSnapshot 'project1-snap1' in namespace 'default'...
 Creating PersistentVolumeClaim (PVC) 'ntap-dsutil-jupyterlab-project1-experiment2' in namespace 'default'.
 PersistentVolumeClaim (PVC) 'ntap-dsutil-jupyterlab-project1-experiment2' created.
-Waiting for Trident to bind volume to PVC.
+Waiting for Kubernetes to bind volume to PVC.
 Volume successfully created and bound to PersistentVolumeClaim (PVC) 'ntap-dsutil-jupyterlab-project1-experiment2' in namespace 'default'.
 Volume successfully cloned.